JunctionOS/junction/README.md

 ```
 sudo lib/caladan/iokerneld ias no_hw_qdel -- --allow 00:00.0 --vdev=net_tap0
 ```

+## Configuring Preemption
+The scheduler time slice quantum can be set on a per-container basis by appending `runtime_quantum_us <us>` to the configuration file used to launch the container.
+If User IPIs are available on your [machine](#Hardware-Requirements), they will be enabled automatically.
+To force the use of Linux signals instead, add `nouintr` as an argument when running the `setup_machine.sh` script (see [Running Junction](#Running-Junction)).
+Note that all Junction containers and the scheduler must be closed when running this script.

 ## Testing
 You can run a suite of unit and end-to-end tests using the following script: